WebDevBooster/dozenal/README.md

 The number el needs a designer's touch because that modified &#400; I borrowed from the [Latin capital letter open E (&#400;)](https://en.wiktionary.org/wiki/%C6%90) isn't completely straight like the other numbers.
 There needs to be a normal, a bold and an italic version for both numbers (just like with all other numbers).
 The number el can't always be italic or "half italic".

+And no, the number `el` cannot be a mirror image of the number 3 either.
+It MUST look and feel like a **NEW** and unique number.
+No cheap shortcuts!
+I had tried flipping the number 3.
+It looks ugly.

+Graphic and font designers:
+This is your chance to shine!
+Improve the preliminary design of the number `el` to make it look great and unique!

 Both numbers are extremely easy to write for handwriting, extremely easy to spell out and short i.e. "dek" and "el" and extremely easy to pronounce.

 The number `dek` has a resemblance with the Roman numeral X which gives us a mnemonic connection to the number ten.
 That association works in favor of acceptance.